-McKenzie Patterson is a San Diego–based documentary photojournalist and visual storyteller with a B.A. in Visual Arts Media from the University of California, San Diego.
-Her work centers on capturing moments at the intersection of human rights, environmental change, and cultural memory.
+McKenzie Patterson is a San Diego–based documentary photographer and photojournalist with a B.A. in Visual Arts Media from the University of California, San Diego.
+Her work centers on capturing moments at the intersection of human rights, environmental change, and community resilience.

 As a photojournalist for The Triton, UC San Diego’s student-run news outlet, Patterson reported on protest, policy, and community in real time.
-Her Gaza Solidarity Encampment project (To Be the Difference) reflecting both immediacy and deep narrative intent.
-Since that assignment, she has continued developing editorial and documentary projects that combine emotional clarity with visual rigor.
+Her Gaza Solidarity Encampment project (To Be the Difference) reflects how institutional spaces become sites of resistance, memory, and dialogue.

-Patterson’s practice balances urgency and quiet observation—whether documenting frontline dissent or finding resonance in everyday encounters.
-Her ongoing portfolio includes a community-focused essay, Wander Through La Jolla Village, where she explores La Jolla’s identity beyond tourism through candid street portraiture and contextual storytelling.
+Patterson’s ongoing portfolio includes a community-focused essay, Wander Through La Jolla Village, where she explores La Jolla’s identity beyond tourism through candid street portraiture and contextual storytelling.

 Driven by ethical engagement and a belief in photography’s ability to spark conversation and empathy, Patterson seeks collaborations with independent publications, NGOs, and editorial photo teams.